b9Joker108/b9_2026_canberra_aus_everything_open_conf_108/contemplations/garuda_-_a_vignette_v1_14102025.md

 ---

 Would you like me to expand this into a “Point vs. Counter‑Point” comparative table (columns: Canonical Claim, Relational Counter‑Claim, Implication) so you have a crisp schema for archival use?

+# References and Bibliography #

+* Hughes, Robert (1980).
+'The Shock of the New: Art and the Century of Change'.
+First edition.
+London, England, U.K.: British Broadcasting Corporation.
+ISBN 0563177802.

+*